agoering/spice-pinball/instructors/suggested-uses.md

 ---
 layout: instructors
-title: For Instructors
+title: Suggestions for Reusing Content
+collection: instructors
 prev_section: h-bridges
 next_section: to-do
 permalink: /instructors/suggested-uses/
 ---

-## So you want to do an electronics camp?
+## So you want to host an electronics camp?

 We would love for our course content to be used, reused, and remixed!
 Our activities may be helpful as written, and our Pinball library and SPICE Sketchbook are available online.
 The next pages will walk educators through installation of those files, and additional pages here go into more depth about the electronics and programming elements.